botesjuan/Burp-Suite-Certified-Practitioner-Exam-Study/README.md

 ### SSRF redirect_uris

+>In this Server Side Request a Redirect to URI is exploited.
 >POST request to register data to the client application with redirect URL endpoint in JSON body.
 Provide a redirect_uris array containing an arbitrary white-list of callback URIs.
 Observe the redirect_uri.

 ```html